서울, June 2019.

 Email: jus065 (at) g.harvard.edu

 I am a PhD student in Computer Science at Harvard University.
-I am broadly interested in Theoretical Computer Science.
+I am interested in Theoretical Computer Science, particularly Quantum Information & Complexity.

 Previously, I was a Research SWE at Kensho, Inc. in the Graph Infrastructure team.
 I finished my undergraduate studies from the University of Illinois at Urbana-Champaign with a BS in Physics, and minors in Computer Science & Mathematics.